 There is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day — and not only to me, but also to all who have longed for his appearing [epiphaneia] (2 Timothy 4:8).

 3. The third Greek word, apokalupsis, means a “revelation,” an “unveiling,” an “uncovering.”3 Pertaining to the Second Advent, it describes the glory with which Christ is revealed in the clouds of heaven: “This will happen when the Lord Jesus is revealed [apokalupsei] from heaven in blazing fire with his powerful angels” (2 Thessalonians 1:7b).

 Though this revealing of the Lord is a terror to the wicked, it will bring joy and vindication to believers.
-Peter encouraged believers when he wrote, “But rejoice that you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed [apokalupsei]” (1 Peter 4:13).
+Peter encouraged believers when he wrote, “But rejoice insomuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed [apokalupsei]” (1 Peter 4:13).

 What a picture of the arriving King rewarding His followers and assuming His throne in the full, unveiled blaze of God’s glory!

 All believers anticipate the Lord’s second coming because all who have died in Christ will be raised from their graves to receive immortal bodies.
 At the same time, the living who honor Jesus as Savior and Lord will be transformed so that all may live in immortality and glory with Christ forever.
 The apostle Paul wrote: